 Summary:

 The research group offers multiphysical simulations to support partners in industry and academia during the development or improvement process of green technologies.
 The group is headed by a physics professor at an Institute of Technology located in Southern Germany.
-To acquire a better understanding, computer simulations provide many advantages and unique possibilities compared to experimental methods.
-Thus, the group is looking for partners in a research cooperation agreement.

 Description: